copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 144**

-- (Palm Beach County FL -- 6:14 PM Traffic Stop) Sheriff's Office District 1 Street Team -- Deputy Keith Stokes stops a vehicle for running a stop sign.
+- (Palm Beach County, FL -- 6:14 PM Traffic Stop) Sheriff's Office District 1 Street Team -- Deputy Keith Stokes stops a vehicle for running a stop sign.
   The passenger steps out of the car and begins to run away from the traffic stop.
 The deputy chases the suspect through several yards before the suspect